Communities

 • These are guesses.
 Can anyone offer a more comprehensive or documented explanation of why certain keys meant certain things to those composers?

-#1: Initial revision by user avatar gmcgath‭ · 2021-10-18T00:34:41Z (over 2 years ago)
+#1: Initial revision by user avatar gmcgath‭ · 2021-10-18T00:34:41Z (about 3 years ago)

 Why did classical-era composers associate keys with moods?